isabella232/bulk_delete_orgs_app/README.md

+:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

 # Bulk Delete Organizations

+## Description:

-This app offers an easy way to delete many organisations at one time.
+This app offers an easy way to delete many organisations at one time

-Please submit bug reports to [this email address](mailto:ncolfer@zendesk.com).
+## App location:

+* Navigation Bar

+## Features:

+* Select and delete orgs in bulk

+## Set-up/installation instructions:

+No additional steps are required to install this app

+## Contribution:

 Pull requests are welcome.

+## Screenshot(s):

+To come